 The Anchor Inn

 The ride north east on Highway 6 linked stretches of islands which peered over the lakes it crossed.
-A few hours passed and soon the towering rock with its pine tree borders disappeared into the industrialized mining town of Sudbury.
+A few hours passed and soon the towering rock with its pine tree borders disappeared into the industrialised mining town of Sudbury.
 Easily spotted were the snowflake buildings of Science North—connected by a rock tunnel which passes through a billion-year-old geologic fault!
 This fault line was not known to be under the complex during the construction of the building.
 It was another “good sign” to the master plan of the science centre, geologist Franco exclaimed during my personal tour of the centre.
 I then rode over to the Big Nickel, now called Dynamic Earth, just in time to replace my helmet with that of a miner’s and be escorted underground for the Nickel mines’ last tour!

 The final day of any motorcycle tour arrives too soon!
 South-bound on Trans-Canada Highway 69 are new sections of road whose pristine conditions beckon haste!
 I was happy to not miss the new wildlife overpass around the turn off to Killarney.
 The overpass is decorated with carvings of the animals it was designed to keep off this section of the highway, where a high number of collisions occur between vehicles and wildlife.

 Another hour southward and I’d entered into French River region which marks the transition to the Canadian Shield.
 I pulled off to the roadside French River Trading Post—one of the oldest and largest gift shops in the region.
 Along with a superb selection of goods is a motel and a bakery with homemade fudge and “bear claw” cookies.
 Then up the road at the next right, is the French River Visitors Centre, a must see!
-As described by its architects, it is itself “an expedition; through its sitting, organization, views and exhibition, and as a responsible construction in nature.”
+As described by its architects, it is itself “an expedition; through its sitting, organisation, views and exhibition, and as a responsible construction in nature.”
 And as the sign states “brake for snakes,” you’ll want to keep an eye out for rattlesnakes!

 French River Trading Post